purescript/registry-dev/SPEC.md

 ### 3.2 Atomic Data

-Schemas for `PackageName`, `Version`, `Range`, `Location`, `SRIHash`, `Owner`, `License`, and other simple data used in the registry.
+Schemas for `PackageName`, `Version`, `Range`, `Location`, `Sha256`, `Owner`, `License`, and other simple data used in the registry.
 Each is a subsection which includes its rules, the representations in Dhall and JSON, and a link to the PureScript implementation in `Schema.purs`.

 #### PackageName